duoduoyeah/FocusFriend/README.md

 # FocusFriend
-A tool for ADHD to keep focus during work and study
+A focus tool for people with ADHD to stay on track during work and study.